githubtraining/security/responses/02_find-vulnerabilities.md

 ## Finding Vulnerabilities

-Now, with your newly enabled settings, GitHub is helping keep your repository secure in several ways.
-This project has some existing dependencies, or links to other projects, which may have some insecure code.
-Code can be insecure because of many reasons, but usually, when insecure code is found, it's fixed in updates.
+Vulnerabilities can cause a range of problems for your project or the people who use it.
+A vulnerability could affect the confidentiality, integrity, or availability of a project.
+Especially when dealing with dependencies, updates usually improve or fix the code vulnerabilities.

+This project has some existing dependencies which will need updating.

 ### Where do vulnerabilities come from?

 These are dependencies linked in this repository's `package.json` and `package-lock.json` files.
 For our time together, we'll be focusing on these JavaScript dependencies, but many languages can have dependency files, like a `Gemfile`, `Gemfile.lock`, `*.gemspec`, `requirements.txt`, or `pipfile.lock` file.

 How can we know these dependencies are secure?
 It's not always easy, but GitHub is watching out.

-### Security vulnerabilities
-A vulnerability is a problem in a project's code that could be exploited to damage the confidentiality, integrity, or availability of the project or other projects that use its code.
-Depending on the severity level and the way your project uses the dependency, vulnerabilities can cause a range of problems for your project or the people who use it.
-You can track and resolve vulnerabilities for certain types of dependencies in your GitHub repository.

 ### GitHub's security alerts for vulnerable dependencies
 GitHub tracks public vulnerabilities in Ruby gems, NPM and Python packages.